sandialabs/wiretap/README.md

 > [!NOTE]
 > Clients added to arbitrary servers do not currently have the same capabilities as clients added to first-hop servers (the default)

-Clients can be attached to any server in the network by using the `--server-address <api-address>` argument when running `wiretap add client`.
-This allows a client on a different network than the first client to still gain access to all of the Wiretap network's routes.
-But this has some limitations.
+Clients can be attached to any Server in the network by using the `--server-address <api-address>` argument when running `wiretap add client`.
+This allows a Client on a different network than the first Client to still gain access to all of the Wiretap network's routes.
+However, the new Client will not be able to access any Servers that are part of a different chain connected to the first Client.

-In this example, a new client (C2) is added to the second server in the right branch of a Wiretap network (S4).
-This client will only be able to access routes via the right branch of the network (S3 and S4) and not the left branch (S1 or S2) because the branches are only joined through an existing client (C1), which does not route traffic from other clients:
+As an example, consider a new Client (C2) that is added to the second server (S4) in the right branch of a Wiretap network.
+This new Client will only be able to access routes via the right branch of the network (S3 and S4) and not the left branch (S1 or S2) because the branches are only joined through an existing Client (C1).
+Clients does not route traffic from other Clients.

 ```
          ┌──────┐